Historians have been searching for the last slave ship that came to America. They found it in Alabama

 "This would have obvious impacts on them, and we would work with them to get a sense of their feelings, what they would like to see occur with the site, and have them involved in the research as much as they would like to be," Gregory D. Cook, an assistant professor of maritime archaeology at the University of West Florida, told CNN last year.

 Interest in finding the Clotilda reignited in January 2018 after AL.com reporter Ben Raines discovered the remains of a ship near Mobile.
-Experts and volunteers got to work to determine if the remains he had found really belonged to the last known slave ship.
+Experts and volunteers got to work to determine whether the remains really belonged to the last known slave ship.
 It was determined this particular shipwreck wasn't the Clotilda -- the remains were too big -- but everyone agreed to keep searching.

 The ship carried the last surviving slave

-In addition to being the last slave ship, the Clotilda carred the woman who has now been identified as the last survivor of the US-African slave trade.
+In addition to being the last slave ship, the Clotilda carried the woman who has now been identified as the last survivor of the US-African slave trade.

 A woman named Redoshi was kidnapped in Benin at the age 12 and sent to America aboard the Clotilda, according to research from a lecturer at Newcastle University in the United Kingdom.